If you are a first-time homebuyer in California that is looking to purchase a home then you’ve found the right place.

 As a first-time homebuyer, we understand that you probably have lots of questions, and that is why we’ve dedicated so much time and energy to our first-time homebuyer loan programs.
 We cover just about everything a first-time homebuyer needs to make an informed decision.

-And we’re never far away if you should have a question or wanted to discuss different loan program options.
+And we’re never far away if you should have a question or want to discuss different loan program options.
 You can always reach us by phone (1-800-550-5538), email, social media, or through this website.

 What You’ll Learn From Our First-Time Homebuyer Guide